advocations/skype/Skype/AppSDK/Samples.md

 # Sample applications for the Skype for Business App SDK

-You can find a set of sample applications on GitHub for iOS and Android development:

-## iOS

 There are **Skype for Business App SDK** samples in our **GitHub** repositories for you to clone or download:

 - [iOS samples](https://github.com/OfficeDev/skype-ios-app-sdk-samples)